Fernando García Gómez

-Fernando Garcia's practice has focused mainly on administrative law, commercial and constitutional litigation including, among other areas, consultation and litigation in public procurement, antitrust, regulatory and telecommunications.
-He also has experience in anti-dumping proceedings, international arbitration, corporate, financial and banking law.
+Fernando García's practice has focused on administrative law, commercial and constitutional litigation including, among other areas, consultation and litigation in energy, antitrust, regulatory, telecommunications and public procurement.
+He also has experience in anti-dumping proceedings, international arbitration, and corporate, financial and banking law.

-Prior to joining White & Case in 2012, Mr. García worked at the Secretariat of Finance and Public Credit in the Legal Department of Public Credit (2010) and at a prestigious law firm in Mexico City.
+Before joining White & Case in 2012, Fernando worked at the Secretariat of Finance and Public Credit in the Legal Department of Public Credit (2010) and at a prestigious law firm in Mexico City.

-Mr. García has also participated in different pro bono matters, such as aiding in research for the Cyrus R. Vance Center for International Justice on Latin America Truth Commission and research for the Supreme Court of Justice in Mexico in regards to the regulation of hearing systems in different countries, in both cases in strong collaboration with lawyers from offices of White & Case around the globe.
+He has also participated in different pro bono matters; This includes aiding NGOs such as the Cyrus R. Vance Center for International Justice, Media Defence, Child Rights International Network and Mexicanos Primero.
+In most cases, in strong collaboration with lawyers from the offices of White & Case around the globe.

 A concessionaire of rail services in the country against several acts of the Ministry of Communications and Transport, its main competitors and debtors.
 In addition, Mr. García has been involved in performing law amendment proposals and lobbying activities in the interests of the client.

 One of the main participants in the telecommunications sector against the granting of concession titles to exploit and operate the 2.5GHz frequency band, which is one of the most widely accepted radio spectrum frequency bands to provide Fourth Generation Services such as Worldwide Interoperability for Microwave Access (WiMAX) and Long Term Evolution (LTE) Mobile technology.